expinc/sunagent/README.md

 *LOG* sectino defines behaviors of logging.

 * level: Log level.
 Valid values are *debug*, *info*, *warn*, *error*, *fatal* (from lower to higher).
-* filesizelimitmb: Log file size limit by MB.
+* filelimitmb: Log file size limit by MB.
 When the log file exceeds the limit, it will be rotated.

 ## API Reference